KaylinOwO/cyberware/README.md

 ## important

-this is basically an edit of hydraware that I made for a friend a while ago, not gonna go into detail but there really wasn't much interest for me to work on this and after around 6 months of it just sitting there i finally decided it's time to dump the source onto my github.
+this is basically an edit of hydraware that I made for a friend a while ago, not gonna go into detail but there really wasn't much interest for me to work on this and after around 6 months of it just sitting there i finally decided it's time to dump the source onto my github. this is pretty shitty altogether and especially isn't worth a uc thread.

 ## cyberware vs. hydraware
 a few of the changes in this are